anelyay/capstone-medication/README.md

 ### Features

-- Effortless Medication Tracking: Track medications with ease, adding details like name, dosage, and schedule.
+- Effortless Medication Tracking: Track medications with ease, adding details like name, dosage, schedule and additional notes (ex: "take with food").
-- Clear Medication Schedule: View a clear and concise schedule of your upcoming medication doses, ensuring you never miss a beat.
+- Clear Medication Schedule: View a clear and concise schedule of your upcoming medication doses, ensuring you never miss a dose.
-- Simplified Intake Confirmation: Confirm medication intake with a click or tap, simplifying your routine.
+- Simplified Intake Confirmation: Confirm medication intake with a click or tap with your phone via NFC, simplifying your routine.
 - Medication History: Access medication history to monitor adherence patterns and track progress.
+- Multiple Patients per Profile: allows users to create profiles for multiple individuals using medications (e.g., children, family members, pets).

 ## Implementation